Skyscanner/backpack-react-native/UNRELEASED.md

 **Added:**

-- Added Android bridge for `react-native-bpk-component-rating`.
+- Added new rating component for Android.

 ## How to write a good changelog entry